Bahadur Fort: Places to see

 The fort is rectangular in shape with two entrance gates.
 The gate towards the village is in good condition while that towards the river is in ruined state.
 There is a 5 feet tall Maruti/Hanuman statue inside the fort along with group of 5 temples which were constructed during Yadav period.
 The Hemadpanti architecture temples are of Baleshwar, Lakshmi-Narayan, Mallikarjun, Rameshwar and Bhairavnath.
 There are many heroic stones, Satigal, cannon balls, Deepmal and a statue of Shiva in front of the Bhairavnath temple.

 History

-Very less history of this fort is known.
-During the Moghul Empire, Pedgaon was one of the chief stores and a frontier post of the Moghul Army.
-In 1672 Deccan Viceroy Khan Jahan camped here and tried to pursuit Maratha army headed by Shivaji Maharaj.
-Khan Jahan built water Channel for bringing water from the river Bhima.
+Very little is known of the history of the fort.
+During the Mughal Empire, Pedgaon was one of the chief stores and a frontier post of the Moghul Army.
+In 1672, the then Deccan Viceroy, Khan Jahan, camped here and tried to pursue the Maratha army headed by Shivaji I. Khan Jahan built water channels in order to bring water from the river Bhima.
 The Mot and the Persian wheel are well preserved till now.
 Khan Jahan renamed Pedgaon as Bahadurgad.
-This fort was captured by Shivaji Maharaj by fooling the Moghul Chief.
+This fort was captured by Shivaji by fooling the Moghul Chief.
 There is a 2 storied palace of Aurangzeb inside the fort.
-It is believed that Sambhaji Maharaj met Aurangzeb in this palace.
-In 1759 Pedgaon was captured by Sadashivrao Bhau Peshwa and remained with the Marathas till 1818.
+This the fort where Sambhaji Raje and Kavi Kalash were subjected to a horrific torture when they did not accept to be converted to Islam.
+Bahadurgad has been renamed as Dharmaveergad in the memory of Sambhaji raje.
+In 1759 Pedgaon was captured by Sadashivrao Bhau Peshwa, and remained with the Marathas till 1818.